ParallelMaths/parallel/pages/4-blackboard-equation.md

 ::: problem
 <div class="marks">2 marks</div>

-**5.2** In Challenge 2, we talked about the film “Good Will Hunting” and the janitor solved a problem about mathematical tree diagrams.
+**5.2** In Parallelogram #2, we talked about the film “Good Will Hunting” and the janitor solved a problem about mathematical tree diagrams.
 Below are five tree diagrams, but four of them are essentially the same.
 Which tree is different?

 <div class="choice radio">
   <div x-radio="p_1_1, a"><img src="/images/challenges/4/graph-a.png" height="25%" width="25%"/></div>